 - Fall is the perfect time to see the changing colors of the foliage, with ginkgoes turning golden yellow and maples fiery red.

-How long does it take to walk through Huntington gardens?
+How long does it take to walk through Huntington Gardens?

-Can you bring outside food into Huntington gardens?
+Can you bring outside food into Huntington Gardens?

-How much does it cost to get into The Huntington gardens
+How much does it cost to get into The Huntington Gardens?

 There are different tiers of prices to choose from: